moby/moby/docs/sources/installation/windows.md

         - Memory size: 1024 MB
         - Hard drive: Do not add a virtual hard drive

-5. Open the settings of the virtual machine:
+5. Open the settings of the virtual machine.

-    5.1. go to Storage
+6. Go to Storage.

-    5.2. click the empty slot below Controller: IDE 5.3. click the disc icon on the right of IDE Secondary Master 5.4. click Choose a virtual CD/DVD disk file
+7. Click the empty slot below Controller: IDE.

+8. Click the disc icon on the right of IDE Secondary Master.

+9. Click Choose a virtual CD/DVD disk file.

-6. Browse to the path where you`ve saved the boot2docker.iso, select the boot2docker.iso and click open.
+10. Browse to the path where you`ve saved the boot2docker.iso, select the boot2docker.iso and click open.

-7. Click OK on the Settings dialog to save the changes and close the window.
+11. Click OK on the Settings dialog to save the changes and close the window.

-8. Start the virtual machine by clicking the green start button.
+12. Start the virtual machine by clicking the green start button.

-9. The boot2docker virtual machine should boot now.
+13. The boot2docker virtual machine should boot now.

 ## Running Docker